omermishania/deploy-eks-with-terraform/README.md

 Before running the Terraform configuration, make sure you have the following prerequisites set up:

 - AWS CLI: Make sure you have AWS CLI installed and configured with appropriate access keys.
 - Terraform: Install Terraform on your local machine.
-The version used in this project is <version>.

 ## Usage